fjolnir/Tranquil/Docs/Tranquil Spec.md

 	      \ are reserved for classes
-	a, b = 1, 2 \ Comma separated operands can be used for multiple assignment a, b = b, a \ The right hand sides are evaluated before the assignment, so swapping values works
+	a, b = 1, 2 \ Comma separated operands can be used for multiple assignment a, b = b, a \ The right hand sides are evaluated before the assignment, so swapping values works a, b = nil  \ If there are fewer operands on the right hand side the last one is used for the missing ones

 	\ Weak references
 	a = ~b \ Assigns a to a weak reference to b.
 (Concept explained later)